-Assignments are due at the date and time specified on each assignment handout.
+Assignments are due at the date and time specified in Canvas and in this syllabus.
 In only rare instances will late assignments be accepted, as described below.
-Late assignments will receive a one-letter grade deduction for each day an assignment is late.
-For example, if the assignment would have received a grade of "B" but is submitted one day late, it will receive an adjusted grade of "C".
+Late assignments will receive a one-half letter grade deduction for each day an assignment is late.
+For example, if the assignment would normally receive a grade of "B" but is submitted one day late, it will receive a final grade of "B-minus"; after two days late it will receive a grade of "C+".

 I realize that life happens.
-If you expect not to be able to complete an assignment on time, do two things:
+If you expect not to be able to complete an assignment on time, it is important for you to do two things:

-- 1. Contact me at least 24 hours prior to the due date and, if appropriate, the other students in a group (for group project work).
-If you do not communicate an anticipated late assignment within this timeframe, the assignment will receive a grade of zero. - 2.
+- 1. Contact me at least 24 hours prior to the due date and, if applicable, the other students on your team.
+If you do not communicate an anticipated late assignment within this timeframe, the grade reduction standards above will apply. - 2.
 Provide a date and time by which the late assignment will be submitted.
-If the late assignment is not received on the date promised, the assignment will receive a grade of zero.
+If you do not communicate an anticipated late assignment within this timeframe or if the late assignment is not received on the date promised, the assignment will begin losing points for every day it is late, as described above.
+If submission of the assignment continues to be delayed, a final grade of 50 is likely.

-A maximum of two late assignments that adhere to this "lifeline" policy will be accepted; all subsequent late assignments will receive an automatic grade of zero.
-Sorry, no exceptions to these policies will be granted, in fairness to the majority of students who submit their work on time.
+A maximum of two late assignments (or parts of assignments) that adhere to this policy will be accepted; all subsequent late assignments will receive an automatic grade of 50.
+Sorry, no exceptions to these policies will be granted, in fairness to the majority of students who submit their assignments on time.

 Since this course focuses on the development of professional skills used by urban planners, the presentation of submitted materials will be considered as part of the assignment's grade.
-All assignments must include the student's name, date, course number, assignment number and other items as directed.
-Neatness, clarity, spelling, grammar, and organization are grading components.
+All assignments must include the student's name, date, course number, assignment number and other items as directed by the instructor.
+Neatness, clarity and organization will influence your grade.

-Assignments not meeting these fundamental practices of professional presentation will generally receive a deduction in the grade; less so at the start of the semester, and more so over time if a student is not responsive to instructor feedback to improve assignment presentation quality.
+Assignments not meeting these fundamental practices of professional presentation will generally receive a reduction in the grade.